suckowbiz/numberninja/README.md

 # 1x1Pass

-1x1Pass is a command line application that challenges arithmetic problems to improve mental calculation skills.
-It askes to solve little multiplication table problems and the inverse division.
+1x1Pass is a command line application that challenges arithmetic problems.
+It requests to solve multiplication table and appropriate division problems.

-It runs for a required duration.
+1x1Pass runs for a requested (e.g. 20 minutes).
 Mistakes are remembered and will be repeated randomly in between.

 ## Motivation